 Get up to $1,000 in stock when you fund a new Active Invest account.*

 Access stock trading, options, auto investing, IRAs, and more.
 Get started in just a few minutes.

 *Customer must fund their Active Invest account with at least $10 within 30 days of opening the account.
 Probability of customer receiving $1,000 is 0.028%.
 See full terms and conditions.

 Consequences of Spoofing

 Because spoofing is a relatively easy way to manipulate markets and potentially increase profits, it’s also a fairly common practice for some traders and firms, despite being against the law.
 That transgression can cost spoofers if and when they’re caught.

-For example, JPMorgan Chase was fined nearly $1 billion by the SEC during the fall of 2020 after the company was caught conducting spoofing activity in the precious metals market.
-Not only that, but the company also found itself in the crosshairs of the U.S. Department of Justice and the CFTC—all for illegal activity that occurred in 2015 and 2016.
+For example, one financial institution was fined nearly $1 billion by the SEC during the fall of 2020 after the company was caught conducting spoofing activity in the precious metals market.

 Despite the cases that make headlines, it’s generally hard to identify and catch spoofers.
 With so many orders being placed and executed at once (especially with algorithmic or computer aid) it’s difficult to identify fake market orders in real time.

 There are a number of parties that are constantly and consistently trying to gain an edge in the markets, be it through spoofing or other means.
 For investors, it’s worth keeping that in mind while sticking to an investing strategy that works for you, rather than investing with your emotions or getting caught up in the news cycle.